ST10029256/rugby-ai-pedictor/DEPLOYMENT.md

 ### GitHub Actions Workflows

 1. **Scheduled Updates** (`check-for-updates.yml`):
-   - Runs every 6 hours
+   - Runs every 2 hours for comprehensive coverage
    - Checks for completed matches and new games
+   - Captures ALL upcoming games and completed results from TheSportsDB
    - Creates retraining flags when needed

 2. **Automatic Retraining** (`auto-retrain-all-leagues.yml`):
    - Triggers when new data is available
    - Retrains AI models for all 4 leagues
    - Commits and pushes updated models
+   - Ensures AI captures all latest game data

 ### Model Management

 - **Optimized Models**: Stored in `artifacts_optimized/`
 - **Legacy Models**: Stored in `artifacts/` (fallback)
-- **Automatic Updates**: Models are updated every 6 hours when new games are completed
+- **Automatic Updates**: Models are updated every 2 hours when new games are completed or upcoming games are added

 ## 🏉 Supported Leagues